- Activities and Classes

 Event organisers have a duty to comply with Environmental Health requirements, which include:

-Further information on environment health requirements can be found here.
+Further information on environmental health requirements can be found here.

 Bouncy Castles and Other Play Inflatables and Fairgrounds and Amusement Parks: Guidance on Safe Practice provide further guidance on safety standards and legal requirements on the Health and Safety Executive website.